Background pattern

 • pancreatitis (inflammation of the pancreas);

-• skin rash, which can lead to blisters that may appear as small dots (central dark spots surrounded by a lighter area, with a dark ring around the edge) (erythema multiforme), a generalized rash with blisters and skin peeling, especially around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome), and a more severe form that causes skin peeling on more than 30% of the body surface (toxic epidermal necrolysis);
+• skin rash, which can lead to blisters that may appear as small targets (dark central spots surrounded by a paler area, with a dark ring around the edge) (erythema multiforme), a widespread rash with blisters and skin peeling, especially around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome) and a more severe form that causes skin peeling on more than 30% of the body surface (toxic epidermal necrolysis);

-• rhabdomyolysis (muscle tissue breakdown) and elevated creatine phosphokinase levels associated with it.
+• rhabdomyolysis (muscle tissue breakdown) and increased blood creatine phosphokinase associated.
 The prevalence is significantly higher in Japanese patients compared to non-Japanese patients;

 Do not store at a temperature above 30°C.